mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/12/k8s-ctf.md

 - am I on a container? on kubernetes? is it a recent version of Kubernetes `curl -k https://${KUBERNETES_SERVICE_HOST}:${KUBERNETES_SERVICE_PORT}/version`?
 - is the serviceaccount mounted? what is `ls /var/run/secrets/kubernetes.io/serviceaccount/` telling me?
 Which actions can I do `kubectl auth can-i --list`, `kubectl auth can-i create pods`?
 - is the `docker.sock` mounted? can I leverage few `docker` commands to get more sensitive information or even move laterally?
+- do I already know the `INTERNAL-IP` of a Node?
+If yes, what `curl http://NODE-IP:10255/pods | jq .` is giving me?

 More advanced scenario attackers will try, could be:
 - Install `amicontained` to find out what container runtime is being used as well as features available: `cd /tmp; curl -L -o amicontained https://github.com/genuinetools/amicontained/releases/download/v0.4.9/amicontained-linux-amd64; chmod 555 amicontained; ./amicontained`